jinahya/bit-io2/README.md

 ## How it works?

-Two interfaces defined for reading/writing non-octet aligned values and two more interfaces are defined for reading/writing octets from/to various sources/targets.
+Two interfaces are defined for reading/writing non-octet aligned values and two more interfaces are defined for reading/writing octets from/to various sources/targets.

 ```
 CLIENT <-read BitInput(Adapter)